Moby Drea: History

-DFDS / Scandinavian Seaways service

-In December 1981 Tor Line was sold to the Danish company DFDS.
+In December 1981 Tor Line was sold to DFDS.
 The only immediate change was that the ships' home port was altered from Gothenburg to Esbjerg, Denmark.
 They soon received DFDS's white hull and dark funnel colours (as opposed to the dark hull and white funnel of Tor Line), but were officially marketed as DFDS Tor Line ships due to the good reputation of Tor Line in Sweden.
 In 1983 DFDS decided to abandon the line to Amsterdam completely, and use only one ship—Tor Scandinavia—on the Gothenburg to Harwich route, whereas the Tor Britannia sailed from Harwich to Esbjerg.

 In 1988 DFDS adopted a new marketing name, Scandinavian Seaways, for their passenger division.
 As a result, the Tor Britannia was painted in a new, attractive white/blue livery, but the change also meant disappearance of the name Tor Line from its hull.
 In the same year the ship was moved to Danish International Shipregistry, which meant lower operational costs for the company.

-In 1990 it received a new name, MS Prince of Scandinavia, to bring it in line with Scandinavian Seaways' other ships.
+In 1990 it received a new name, Prince of Scandinavia, to bring it in line with Scandinavian Seaways' other ships.

-Moby Lines service

-In 2006 Moby Lines took over the Prince of Scandinavia in Frederikshavn, Denmark, and it was renamed M/S Moby Drea.
+In 2006 Moby Lines took over the Prince of Scandinavia in Frederikshavn, Denmark, and it was renamed Moby Drea.
 Originally it was reported that the Moby Drea would open a new route for Moby Lines, connecting Genoa and Porto Torres.
-With the MS Moby Otta it serves the Livorno–Genoa route from the end of may until the end of October.
-The last years of service she has been deployed on the Genoa-Olbia route with her sister, until spring 2025 when she has been reported as sold for scrapping in Aliaga, after 50 years of service, but there are problems with asbestos.
+With the Moby Otta it soperated on the Livorno to Genoa route from the end of may until the end of October.
+The last years of service she has been deployed on the Genoa-Olbia route with her sister, until spring 2025 when sold for scrapping in Aliağa, Turkey.
+Turkish authorities reportedly demanded that vessel first get cleaned of tons of built-in asbestos.
+This was to be done by the Brodosplit shipyard, thus the vessel was towed to Split, Croatia in July.
+By then it has got a new proprietor, Italian company Med Fuel Bunkering from Messina which planned to have the vessel refurbished in a shipyard in Piraeus, Greece.
+However, the protests by the local population and authorities in Split resulted in prohibition of asbestos removal and the vessel was towed from Split on 2 September in the evening.
+The vessel, by then named only Drea, was tied in the port of Taranto, Italy for weeks until on 30 October Italian media reported that the authorities approved removal of asbestos and its appropriate treatment.